 When you’re working with a trainer or behaviourist, look for someone who is Master educated, who keeps up to date with new research and findings, and has qualifications from credible organisations.
 This blog post by behaviourist Roz Pooley is a good place to start.

-6 – Slow but steady wins the race
+6 – Slow but Steady

 There can be a lot of pressure on new dog owners.
 From socialisation to training, there’s an expectation for puppy parents to be totally on top of things 100% of the time and raise an absolutely perfect dog.
 The internet certainly hasn’t helped with some of these expectations!